jbfriedrich/ghost-export-converter/README.md

-# ghost-export-converter
+# Ghost to X Converter

-Converting Ghost JSON Export and Import it Somewhere Else (e.g. Wordpress, Write.as)
+Some simple scripts to convert the Ghost JSON Export and import the content somewhere else (e.g. Wordpress, Write.as).